Large-scale exponential correlations of nonaffine elastic response of strongly disordered materials: Conclusion

 \section{Conclusion}

-In this paper, the theory of correlated random matrices is applied to analyze the correlation properties of non-affine deformations.
-The main contribution to the covariance matrix $\M K$ of non-affine displacements was obtained for a near-critical system.
-The proximity to the critical point is identified by the small parameter $ϰ = 1 - N_{\rm dof}'/N_{\rm b}$.
-On the one hand, the parameter $ϰ$ is given by the ratio between the non-trivial degrees of freedom $N_{\rm dof}'$ and the number of bonds $N_{\rm b}$, and it can be viewed as the deviation from the isostaticity point.
-On the other hand, the relative fluctuations of elastic properties grow as $ϰ$ decreases.
-Hence, the parameter $ϰ$ regulates the disorder, and a highly disordered system is represented by $ϰ\to 0$.
+In this paper, the theory of correlated random matrices is applied to analyze the correlation properties of nonaffine deformations.
+The main contribution to the covariance matrix $\M K$ of nonaffine displacements was obtained for a near-critical system.
+The proximity to the critical point is characterized by the small control parameter $ϰ = 1 - N_{\rm dof}'/N_{\rm b}$, where $N_{\rm dof}'$ denotes the number of nontrivial (i.e., mechanically relevant) degrees of freedom and $N_{\rm b}$ is the total number of bonds.
+The parameter $ϰ$ can thus be interpreted as a quantitative measure of the deviation from the isostatic point.
+As $ϰ$ decreases, the relative fluctuations of the elastic moduli increase.
+Consequently, $ϰ$ serves as a measure of the degree of structural or mechanical disorder, with the limit $ϰ \to 0$ corresponding to a highly disordered system.

+In the more general situation where the number of effective bonds cannot be uniquely or unambiguously defined, the control parameter is $\,\tk = 1 - θ_0$, where $θ_0$ is the largest generalized eigenvalue quantifying the disorder.
+In this case, $\tk$ assumes the role of an effective distance from criticality and disorder measure, analogous to $ϰ$ in the bond-based description.

-It was shown that the correlation function of the divergence of non-affine displacements consists of a delta-correlated component (white noise) and exponentially decreasing large-scale correlations.
+It was shown that the correlation function of the divergence of nonaffine displacements $K_{\rm div}(\Vr)$ consists of a delta-correlated component (white noise) and exponentially decreasing large-scale correlations.
 The characteristic scale $ξ$, standing in the exponent, describes the heterogeneity length scale of the medium under study and diverges as $ϰ^{-1/2}$ when $ϰ\to 0$.

-The correlation function of the rotor of the non-affine displacement field has also been calculated.
-For the volume macroscopic deformation, it consists only of a delta function broadened at the atomic length scale and does not include the large length scale $ξ$.
+The correlation function of the rotor of the nonaffine displacement field $K_{\rm rot}(\Vr)$ has also been calculated.
+It has the same structure as the correlation function of the divergence with an additional small power-law contribution at large distances.
+The notable case is the volumetric deformation, in which the rotor of the nonaffine displacement field lacks the exponential term $\exp(-ξ/r)$.